shadowburst/AoLoLMessenger/readme.md

 # AoLoLMessenger

-Une application de messagerie pour le cours de Design Patterns
+A chat application for Design Patterns course

 ---
 ## Requirements